bayfrontmedia/bones-service-rbac/docs/models/tenants.md

 If updating the tenant owner, the user must exist as a tenant user.
 If the tenant owner is updated, the `rbac.tenant.owner.updated` [event](../events.md) will be executed.

-When updating the `meta` field, new keys will be merged with existing keys.
-Setting a value to `null` will remove the key.

 This service only checks if the tenant is enabled when calculating [user permissions](../user.md#getpermissions).
 Any other use-cases should be handled at the app-level